 In some cases, your dog’s anxiety may be too much for you to handle on your own.
 Working with a veterinary behaviorist, a licensed veterinarian (DVM), or a dog trainer is a great way to get support and provide solutions for your furry friend.

-Reduce Anxiety and Support Your Pup
+Deal with Anxiety and Support Your Pup

 With these tips and techniques, your dog will be confident enough to take on that booming thunder, that man in a silly hat, and those intimidating umbrellas down at the beach.
-While anxiety medications like Xanax for dogs can have serious side effects, these natural alternatives come with few to no drawbacks.